Acadia National Park

-Amanda comes from a small island off the coast of Downeast Maine, Mount Desert Island.
-It is home to Acadia National Park, one of the most visited national parks in the U.S. She grew up hiking, fishing and camping and living on the island allowed her to get her fill of the outdoors.
+Amanda hails from a small island off the coast of Downeast Maine, Mount Desert Island.
+MDI is home to Acadia National Park and was grateful to the hundreds of hiking trails out her back door.
+She grew up hiking, fishing, canoeing & camping.
+Living on the island allowed her to get her fill of the outdoors.

 When she was 20 years old, Brooks took her first job as a deckhand aboard an 151' four masted schooner, The Margarett Todd.
 This was the summer after her first year of college at the University of Maine in Orono.
 Amanda graduated in 2010 with a Bachelors in Biology, with a Pre-vet concentration.
 With a degree in hand, she took to the water once again, craving more adventure.
 The 86' schooner Appledore would become her new vessel for offshore exploration, salt, and blue water horizons.
 During the short summer months, the crew lived as live-aboards and docked in Camden Harbor, ME.
 Come fall, the schooner would gear up for a 2,000 mile offshore Southbound transit to Key West, FL, where the boat would dock and give day trips to passengers, in the Spring the boat would make the North Bound delivery.
 Amanda has since done three deliveries aboard this vessel.